What is the CSIR NET Exam?

 Government R&D and PSUs

-minds.
+Top government organizations are always looking for bright minds.
 CSIR’s own labs, DRDO, BARC, and ISRO frequently hire NET-qualified

 Private Industry and Beyond

-Part VII: Understanding the Cut-Offs
+Understanding the Cut-Offs

 Percentile vs. Percentage: A Key Distinction